EvaFrossard/EvaFrossard.github.io/index.md

 <div style="display: flex; align-items: center;">
   <p style="flex: 1; margin-right: 20px;">
-    Let's keep it real, there are very few chances you're actively losing subscribers (or maybe you are actually a famous Youtuber and you did fumble, you can go check out our <a href="#1M+club" style="color: red;" >bad buzz section</a>;)).
+    Let's keep it real, there are very few chances you're actively losing subscribers (or maybe you are actually a famous Youtuber and you did fumble, you can go check out our <a href="#1M+club" style="color: red; font-weight: bold;" >bad buzz section</a>;)).
 If you're not in the middle of a controversy and cancel culture hasn't got the best of you, chances are you are just experiencing a decline.
 In most cases, your situation will fix by itself. <b>However, if this has been going on for more than a month, maybe you should check out our analytical tool ! </b>
   </p>
   <img src="/assets/img/curve_icon.jpg" alt="Description of image" style="width: 150px;">
 </div>